Aitana asked Noemi to tell a little about her life and her experiences from Mozambique.

 What was the first thing that led you to this experience?

-I wanted to have some experiences, so then later on I could be a good social worker.
-I knew the theories and had some practice, but I wanted something more.
+I wanted to have some experiences, so that later on I could be a good social worker.
+I knew the theory and had some practice, but I wanted something more.